Drkareemkamal/LGMVIP_DataScience_Task10/README.md

+								ML Facial recognition to detect mood and suggest songs accordingly

 I engaged in a captivating project centered around utilizing deep learning methods for facial emotion recognition.
 The main objective of this project was to develop a model capable of identifying emotions exhibited in human facial expressions within images.
 To accomplish this, I leveraged a combination of Python libraries, namely TensorFlow, OpenCV, NumPy, and others, to establish and train the emotion recognition model.